 </math>

 This is another example of the Mathjax library, but using the MathML “language”.
-I personally prefer this over the “less human” Tex and LaTeX – As you can see, this is a lot more similar to HTML and easier to understand.
+I prefer this over the “less human” Tex and LaTeX – As you can see, this is a lot more similar to HTML and easier to understand.

 METHOD 3) IMAGE EQUATIONS